dagger/dagger/docs/learn/1003-get-started.md

 Notice that both files have the same `package todoapp` declared on the first line.
 This is crucial to inform CUE that they are to be loaded and evaluated together in the same context.

 Our `local.cue` file now holds resources specific to our `local` environment.
 Also notice that we are defining a concrete value for the `target` key here.
-The entire `push` object is defined in both files and CUE will merge the values found among our 2 files.
+The entire `push` object is defined in both files and CUE will merge the values into a single struct with key:value pairs that are _complete_ with concrete values.

 ### Create an Environment

 Before we can deploy the plan, we need to define an environment which is the specific plan to execute, as well as the context from which inputs are pulled and to which state is stored.

-In this example we will deploy the app to our local docker engine so let&rsquo;s create a `local` environment:
+For our each environment we need to tell Dagger what CUE files to load, so let&rsquo;s create a `local` environment:

 ```shell
 dagger new local -p ./plans/local